 Surface Area: 13,940 acres

 Shoreline Length: 200 miles

 Completion Year: 1982

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Jordan Lake NC article with your fellow Lake Lubbers!
+Share our Jordan Lake article with your fellow Lake Lubbers!